 When competing with a former employer, an employee must comply with the law.
 At the same time, he or she should not unreasonably restrain his or her ability to succeed and earn a living.
 It makes sense to consult with counsel in navigating the proper course.

-Contact our office to discuss your employment law matter with one of our attorneys.
+Contact Baker Curtis & Schwartz, P.C. to discuss your employment law matter with one of our attorneys.
 You can schedule a free initial consultation by calling 800-219-1920.